Relationships can be a challenge for those who live with a chronic mental health condition such as bipolar disorder.

 First of all, most people who live with mental illness tend to have a negative self-image or low self esteem which can make them ultimately feel undesirable and develop constant worries when in relationships, but people who don’t live with a mental illness can have those very same feelings too.
 We are never alone in the ways we feel.
 It’s human to have feelings and emotions, but those with bipolar disorder tend to feel those emotions at a greater intensity and more often.
 This doesn’t mean that people with bipolar can’t be involved in successful or happy relationships.
 Yes, there may be challenging times, but this is true with any couple.
 They are still most definitely capable of being good spouses or partners.
 Sure, those who don’t live with a chronic mental illness might not face as many obstacles, but we all will make mistakes as we are all human.

 With bipolar disorder, individuals tend to experience periods of alternating highs and lows often referred to as mania and depression (manic-depression).
 Some people may be wondering or are curious as to why people with bipolar disorder may struggle in relationships.
-Well, there may be a few factors such as the mania and depression which can cause symptoms that may make relationships a bit more difficult.
+Well, there may be a few factors which can make relationships a bit more difficult for them than others.

-Some factors (but not limited to) that may affect relationships may be:
+Some factors that may affect relationships may be:

 - = advice for the partners of a bipolar spouse/boyfriend/girlfriend

 1 .
 Excessive spending – Mania can cause times where those with the disorder may want to spend more money and this can greatly affect a bank account negatively, worsen mood problems (guilt, depression, regret, sadness), and ultimately it can affect the relationship.
 Mania can also cause hyper sexuality, rapid and excessive speech, and irritability.